Rugby: Scott Robertson breaks his silence after losing out on All Blacks coaching job to Ian Foster

 • Patrick McKendry: Why Scott Robertson is all but lost to the All Blacks

-Having led the Crusaders to the Super Rugby title in each of the past three years, Robertson was looking on the bright side of being the unsuccessful All Blacks candidate.
+"It's been a good four months, hasn't it?
+It feels like it's been an election in its own way.
+I prepared well, everyone understands what I've done with my record…I had a great two and a half hours in front of the board and it went another way.

 "I flicked a text (to Foster) to say congratulations to him.
-It's been a big few months and obviously it's nothing personal, he's in a position like me and wants to do the best for himself and the country," Roberston said at the New Zealand Rugby awards night in Auckland, where he is up for Coach of the Year.
+It's been a big few months and obviously it's nothing personal, he's in a position like me and wants to do the best for himself and the country."

+The 45-year-old Robertson has amassed an impressive record as head coach, with a winning percentage above 80 per cent during his time at the helm of Canterbury and the Crusaders.
+Since taking over at the Crusaders for the 2017 season, the club has won 48 times and lost just five matches.

+After the announcement of Foster's appointment was made on Wednesday, many commented that Robertson would be lost to New Zealand Rugby as another national system would pounce on the opportunity to lure him away.
+However, with two years remaining on his contract, Robertson brushed those suggestions aside.

-"I'm coaching the team I love, where I've had a lot of great moments as a player and now as a coach.
-I've got a lot of special bonds and a chance to do something pretty special."
+"I'm coaching the team I love, where I've had a lot of great moments as a player and now as a coach, I've got a lot of special bonds and a chance to do something pretty special," he said.